 If you are silent about your pain, they’ll kill you and say you enjoyed it. — Zora Neale Hurston

-This semester a group of students at my school helped make a biiig change.
+This semester a group of students at my school helped make a significant change.
 We have created an inclusive excellence position on the student government.
-Our student government has been plagued by lack on insight into issues that concern students of color and a lack of interest to do anything about it.
+Our student government was plagued by the lack of insight into issues that concern students of color and a lack of interest to do anything about it.

 When tackling a lack of inclusion at your school expect it to be hard.